Skip to Content

 Reports

-• Another type of structure, common in university assignments is that of a report, often organised around the identification of problems or difficulties and corresponding solutions.
+• A report is often organised around the identification of problems or difficulties and corresponding solutions.

 Referencing